Crescentek/tiledesk-dashboard/README.md

 ## Deploy to a Web Server

-Copy the content of the dist folder to your Web Server (for e:g Apache or Nginx)
+Copy the content of the dist folder to your Web Server (for example:Apache or Nginx)

 ## Deploy on AWS CloudFront and AWS S3